 Rate Lock Advisory

-Friday’s bond market has opened has opened flat despite more stock selling and favorable economic news.
-Stocks are showing noticeable losses of 171 points in the Dow and 319 points in the Nasdaq.
-The bond market is currently unchanged from yesterday’s close, which should keep this morning’s mortgage rates close to Thursday’s early pricing.
+Friday’s bond market has opened in negative territory following stronger than expected economic news.
+Stocks are showing minor losses of 56 points in the Dow and 4 points in the Nasdaq.
+The bond market is currently down 3/32 (4.18%), which should push this morning’s mortgage rates higher by approximately .125 of a discount point.

 Bonds